 Next we continue our setup in PLAYDECK.
 Got to the Stream Output Settings and change the Stream URL to “udp://127.0.0.1:5001”.

 INFO: You can pick any preferred Video Codec.
-SCTE will always be send.
-In this case I picked H.264 to let my Nvidia GPU do the encoding, which will lower my CPU usage.
+SCTE-35 will always be send.
+In this case I picked H.264 to let my NVIDIA GPU do the encoding, which will lower my CPU usage.

 INFO: Please note, that PLAYDECK is not capable to directly stream HLS.
 Tho you “could” select “Apple HTTP Live Streaming” as Streaming Format and write to File e.g. “c:\Users\Public\Documents\stream.m3u8”.
 Then use that File to stream using any Streaming Server.
 But PLAYDECK is not able to write HLS SCTE Tags into the HLS Manifest file (the *.3u8 file).

 Next we want PLAYDECK to automatically send SCTE, not just via a Button, but Clip related.
-So we insert any Clip.
-If you have no Clip at hand, you can download this one (MP4 / 30s / H.264):
+So we insert any Clip and click the COMMANDS Icon in the Toolbar, then add a new Command, select PLAY TIME 0, then insert the SCTE-35 Sample:

 INFO: You can also add SCTE Marker to Blocks, Overlays and Action Buttons.